dusaprotocol/docs/docs/liquidity/rebalancing.md

 - Your risks

 ## The Active Bin and how to earn fees
 The main aim for any Liquidity Provider is to earn fees captured by the trading activity that occurs in a Liquidity Pool.
 To earn fees using the Liquidity Book, your liquidity must be within range.
-If your liquidity is in range, you will see the 'active bin' which is visualized on the UI as being split by two colors, see the image below for further clarity on how the 'active bin' will appear on the UI.
+If your liquidity is in range, you will see the active bin which is visualized on the UI as being split by two colors, see the image below for further clarity on how the active bin will appear on the UI.

 <p align="center">
   <img src="/img/earnFee.png" alt="How to earn fees" width="500px" />